Air Travel Complaints

 Aviation Security: For concerns about aviation security call the Transportation Security Administration (TSA) toll-free at 1-866-289-9673 or email TSA.
 For additional information, visit the TSA website.

-If you encounter a disability-related issue related to an airline accommodation or service, ask to speak to the airline’s Complaint Resolution Official (CRO).
+If you encounter a disability-related issue about an airline accommodation or service, ask to speak to the airline’s Complaint Resolution Official (CRO).
 A CRO is the airline’s expert in disability related issues in air travel and has the authority to resolve complaints on behalf of the airline.

 Air travelers who experience disability-related problems may also call DOT’s toll-free hotline for air travelers with disabilities 1-800-778-4838 or 1-800-455-9880 (TTY) to obtain assistance.
 The hotline will provide general information about the rights of air travelers with disabilities, respond to requests for printed consumer information, and assist air travelers with disabilities with time-sensitive disability-related issues.
 The hours for the hotline are 9 a.m. to 5 p.m.
 Eastern time, Monday through Friday, except federal holidays.